 The last word…

 Organisations can gain significantly by speaking directly to communities about big issues, new projects or strategies and, of course, what they see as public value.
-There are a number of resources that can support you in your community engagement activities, including the IAP2’s Public Participation Spectrum and the Capire Inclusive Engagement Toolkit.
+There are a number of resources that can support you in your community engagement activities, including the IAP2’s Public Participation Spectrum.

 If you bring commitment, creativity and enthusiasm so will the community, who will offer support, trust and most importantly, solutions.